-You’ll be looking back at your wedding photos for years to come so this isn’t an area where you would want to scrimp and save.
+Welcome to our researched guide to wedding photography prices.
+You’ll be looking back at your memorable photos for years to come so wedding photography isn’t an area where you would want to scrimp and save.

 Choosing the right photographer is a crucial decision but if you’ve never worked with a professional photographer before, you may not know how much they cost and what options you have.

 Of course, a newly minted photographer may have excellent skills but could be much cheaper than an experienced one who has hundreds of past customers and a business built-up on word of mouth.

 Below you’ll find our researched guide into wedding photography prices in the UK for 2018/19.

 - An updated price based on figures from 20 professional photographers

 - 10 tips on how to find the best photographer

 - How to reduce the wedding photographer cost without compromising on quality

 - Get a quote from one of our partners at Bark